sinitame/ieeg-ml-project/doc/final_report.md

 This project allowed me to discover how machine learning can be applied to epileptic seizure detection and how feature selection is important in order to get good metrics for classification.

-One of my main contribution to this project was to propose a systematic way of quantifiying how good is a feature for a given patient with respect to the metrics are considered to be relevant for our problem (False alarms, Delay and precision).
+One of my main contribution to this project was to propose a systematic way of quantifiying how good is a feature for a given patient with respect to the metrics that we considered to be relevant for this specific problem (False alarms, Delay and precision).
 By finding a way to score features, I was able to show that some of them might perform better on one patient or another.

 The next steps for this study would be